sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2021-06-25-redact-pdf-documents-using-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'Multiple Redaction in PDF using C#'
+  - 'Multiple Redaction in PDF using CSharp'
   - Redact Images in PDF
   - Redact Metadata in PDF
-  - 'Redact PDF using C#'
+  - 'Redact PDF using CSharp'
   - Redact Text in PDF

 ---